g33kex/GLaDOS/index.md

 In the source code, functions are defined in the headers (`.h`) files in the `include` folder.
 The author of each functions is indicated with the `@author` flag.

 - Florian : robot physical assembly and testing
+    * Installed the OS and initial software on the robot
-    * Took care of the physical assembly of the robot
+    * Took care of the physical assembly and design of the robot
+    * Implemented basic APIs to manipulate the hand more intuitively
     * Worked on the grab and place functions
-    * Carried out the testing of the robot
+    * Carried out the testing and debugging of the robot
 - Mathieu : high level functions and sensors
     * Set up the sensors and the interfaces to them
     * Made the procedure to find the random cube
     * Worked on the procedure to pickup the ball from the code
     * Worked on the procedure to place the ball in the code/pyramid
+    * Effected the final debugging of the robot
 - Virgile : motion system and integration
     * Did the Makefile, code structure, and integration
     * Took care of the motion system